 Pot size -- I recommend starting your plant in a 1 to 5 gallon (4 to 20 liter) pot with potting soil, even if you plan on putting it into the ground later.

 Soil -- The tree likes well-draining, slightly-acid soil.
-A good soil mix is 2 parts potting soil to 1 part perlite.
-An alternative is well-decomposed compost and perlite in equal parts.
+A typical soil mix is 2 parts potting soil to 1 part perlite or coarse horticultural sand.
+An alternative is well-decomposed compost and perlite or sand in equal parts.

 Repot gently to avoid breaking apart the soil ball, which can damage the roots.
 To help keep the soil ball together, water the soil first.
 For the first week after repotting, give no fertilizer or prolonged sun.

 Climate -- This Dogwood prefers part sun, except in cooler climates, where it can take full sun.
-It does not need a lot of direct sun to be happy.
-In hot areas, it's best to give it some afternoon shade.
-Avoid placing it where heat can collect, like near a sunny wall.
+It does not need lots of direct sun to be happy.
+In warmer climates, it's best to give it some afternoon shade.

-Mature trees are said to be hardy in Zones 6, but i recommend protecting the plant from all frost the 2-3 years, perhaps by moving the pot indoors over the winter.
+Mature trees are said to be hardy in Zones 6, but i recommend protecting the plant from all frost the first 2-3 years, perhaps by moving the pot indoors over the winter, or by giving overhead protection.
 When the plant nears flowering size, it might need cooler nights in winter (below 55-60°F / 12-16°C) to encourage flowering, although i am not certain about this.